5 Best Photography Editing Tools Ranked

 3. Skylum Luminar

-Also somewhat similar to Adobe Lightroom, Skylum Luminar also provides the ability to edit and organize images within a library for a more productive workflow.
-In addition, Luminar allows users to save presets and create your own workspace for the ultimate personalized experience.
+Also similar to Adobe Lightroom, Skylum Luminar allows editing and organizing images within a library for a more productive workflow.
+In addition, Luminar will enable users to save presets and create their workspace for the ultimate personalized experience.

-Providing more editing features than Lightroom, but less than Photoshop—so ease of use lies in the middle of the two.
+Providing more editing features than Lightroom but less Photoshop— ease of use lies in the middle of the two.

 Notable features: